 SELECT @Result AS Result

-• We have passed 0 as the second number.
-As a result, the stored procedure will return a NULL value.
+- We have passed 0 as the second number, so the stored procedure will return a NULL value.

 Thus, you might have learned how you can return a NULL value from a SQL Server stored procedure.